 But you do want the water level to be above the top of the colored boxes (it’s really hard to see, but there is a very faint dotted line at the top of left chamber to indicate the water level).

-The color of capsule you need to use for each test matches the color of the lid for that test container (i.e.: purple lid/capsule for nitrogen (N), blue for phosphorus (P), orange for potassium).
+The color of capsule you need to use for each test matches the color of the lid for that container (i.e.: purple lid/capsule for nitrogen (N), blue lid/capsule for phosphorus (P), and orange for potassium).

-Step 5 – Allow test powder to dissolve: Put the cap back on the test container, making sure it’s on there tight so the water doesn’t get mixed between the two chambers.
-Then shake the container until the powder is dissolved in the test water.
-You may notice it changing color right away, or you might not notice anything.
+Step 5 – Allow the test powder to dissolve: Put the cap back on the container, making sure it’s on there tight so the water doesn’t get mixed between the two compartments.

-The soil pH test method is a bit different than the N-P-K tests, and it’s a bit faster too.
-You need less than a teaspoon of sample soil to perform the test, but make sure you use the same steps for how to take soil samples for testing above to collect your sample (using clean tools, not your hands).
+The soil pH tester is a bit different than the N-P-K ones, and it’s a lot faster.
+You’ll need less than a teaspoon of sample soil to perform this test.

-Follow the steps below if you’re using a home test kit to test the pH of garden soil.
+Follow the steps below if you’re using a DIY home kit to test the pH of garden soil.

-Step 2 – Add the test powder: Grab one of the green capsules for this test (or the one that came with the test you have).
+Step 2 – Add the test powder: Grab one of the green capsules for this test (or the one that came with the kit you have).

 Again, I recommend doing this part in a spot where there’s no wind.
 You don’t want the powder blowing away, or getting into your eyes or mouth.

-You want to put only the powder that’s in the capsule into the chamber, not the entire capsule.
-So, carefully separate the capsule and pour the powder into the left chamber (right on top of your soil sample).
+Put only the powder into the water, not the entire capsule.
+So, carefully separate the two sides of the capsule, and pour the powder into the left chamber (right on top of your soil sample).

-Step 3 – Add distilled water: Fill the rest of the left side chamber with distilled water up to the fill indicator arrow (this is where you can use the dropper thingy).
-You can leave the right side of the container empty for this test.
+Step 3 – Add distilled water: Fill the rest of the left side compartment with distilled water up to the fill indicator arrow (this is where you can use the dropper thingy).
+Leave the right side of the container empty for this test.

-It’s best to use distilled water for your pH test just in case there are chemicals in your tap water that will skew the test results.
+It’s best to use distilled water for your pH test, just in case there are chemicals in your tap water that will skew the results.

 How Long Does It Take To Get Soil Test Results

-The thing I like the most about doing my own garden soil testing at home with a test kit is that it’s really fast (and easy!).
-After preparing the tests, it takes about 10 minutes to get the results for the N-P-K tests, and only one minute for the pH test.
+The thing I like the most about doing my own testing at home with a DIY kit is that it’s really fast (and easy!).
+The preparation steps are what take the most time.

 Analyzing Your Soil Test Results

-After letting your tests sit for the recommended amount of time (10 minutes for N-P-K and one minute for pH), it’s time to analyze your garden soil testing results.
-To do this simply hold the test up to a source of natural light (not direct sunlight though) and compare the color on the left side with the color chart on the right.
+To analyze your results, hold each one up to a source of natural light (not direct sunlight though).
+Then simply compare the color of the water on the left side with the color chart on the right.

-It’s pretty easy to see if your soil is severely deficient in one or more of the N-P-K nutrients, because there will hardly be any color in the left chamber.
-The darker the color on the left, the more N-P-K your soil contains.
+It’s pretty easy to see if your soil is severely deficient in one or more of the N-P-K nutrients, because there will hardly be any color in the left side.

-You can see from my N-P-K tests (see photo below) that my soil is deficient in nitrogen (pink), sufficient in potash (orange), and has a surplus of phosphorus (blue).
+You can see from my N-P-K tests (photo below) that my soil is deficient in nitrogen (pink), sufficient in potash (orange), and has a surplus of phosphorus (blue).

 You can see from the results of my pH test (the green one on the right), that my soil is alkaline.

-Now that you know the N-P-K and soil pH levels, you’re armed with the information that you need to properly amend your soil, and make sure you’re growing your plants in the best garden soil possible.
-No more guessing, now you know exactly what you need to add to your soil to grow your best garden ever!
-Garden soil testing is extremely helpful for gardeners of any level.
-After all, soil rich in nutrients is the key to growing strong, healthy plants.
+Testing your soil is extremely helpful for growers of any level.
+Once you know the N-P-K and pH levels, you’re armed with the information that you need to properly amend your soil.
+No more guessing, now you know exactly what amendments to add to grow your best garden ever!